-Norwegian Mapping Authority has a small and effective secretariat coordinating NSDI development in general and Inspire in particular.
+Norwegian Mapping Authority has a small and effective secretariat coordinating NSDI development in general, and for INSPIRE in particular.
 Implementation is done by the principle of distributed responsibilities, where each stakeholder/organisation holding data is to implement according to documentation and data flow requirements.
-Most organisations are active and with satisfactory resource use.
+Most organisations are active in sharing as-is data according to Norwegian data models and with satisfactory resource use.

-Benefits have been increasing rapidly the last years, particularly on the as-is-data, as mentioned above, while the utilization of the Norwegian harmonized Inspire data sets is low.
-A broad set of public bodies in many sectors, municipalities, consulting firms and value-adders are setting up advanced systems for consuming data from the infrastructure.
+Benefits have been increasing rapidly the last years, particularly on the as-is-data, as mentioned above, while the utilization of the Norwegian harmonized INSPIRE data sets is low.
+A broad set of public bodies in many sectors, nearly all 350 municipalities, consulting firms and value-adders are setting up advanced systems for consuming data from the infrastructure, including automated overlay analysis of a series of spatial data sets.
 They are now showing an increasing trust in and use of the access services, probably because the services are open and freely available, they are stable and they receive data of importance to their work.